| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Optional pattern-match-flags alter the pattern matching type used in subsequent conditional expression.
 It will be described in detail in the section Regular Expressions.

-The condition yields true if the requested part of the input matches the given regular expression (if op is ‘=’), or does not match it (if op is ‘!=’).
+The condition yields true if regex matches the part (if op is ‘=’), or does not match it (if op is ‘!=’).

 The actions represented by … will be executed only if the ‘Subject:’ header of the message starts with ‘Re:’ optionally preceded by any amount of whitespace.